influxdata/sandbox/documentation/static/tutorials/create-alert.md

 ### Configure Slack integration

-First open the Kapacitor configuration section in Chronograf, by selecting the gear within the left-hand navigation panel.
+First open the Kapacitor configuration section in Chronograf, by selecting the Configuration option ("gear" icon) within the left-hand navigation panel.
 Then, select the drop list on the data source under the Active Kapacitor description.
 From within the drop list you can click the "pencil" icon to access the Kapacitor configuration options: